JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “You shall judge for yourself, Sergeant.”
 I thereupon read him the letter (with my best emphasis and discretion), in the following words:

-“MY GOOD GABRIEL,–I request that you will inform Sergeant Cuff, that I have performed the promise I made to him; with this result, so far as Rosanna Spearman is concerned.
+“_My Good Gabriel_,–I request that you will inform Sergeant Cuff, that I have performed the promise I made to him; with this result, so far as Rosanna Spearman is concerned.
 Miss Verinder solemnly declares, that she has never spoken a word in private to Rosanna, since that unhappy woman